ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Proposed Method

 \subsection{Free space}

 Although feature extraction reduces noise and leaves only the relatively robust intensity, the features of \ac{Radar} sensors still have poor resolution, both geometrically and in terms of intensity, compared to denser sensors such as \ac{LiDAR}.
 Inspired by \cite{maffei2020global}, this paper proposes a descriptor based on the vacant area (i.e. free-space) in $\mathcal{R}_\mathcal{F}$.
 Free space is efficient due to its conciseness.
-In addition, it can describe the characteristics of a given area consistently across different sensors.
 Thus, the descriptor matching based on the overlap between free spaces is robust to the noisy and poor resolution characteristics of the \ac{Radar}.
 By improving the methodology of \cite{maffei2020global} and embedding it as a high-dimensional vector, we reorganize it into a suitable representation for \ac{Radar}-based place recognition.